 Wet-Dry-Try: the tablet app

 The goal of creating a tablet app for Wet-Dry-Try was to retain the positive learning experience of the real slate chalkboard and make the activity as realistic as possible (without getting wet!).
 The app simulates the activity by providing voice narrated teacher demonstration and instruction, voice feedback for specific types of errors, and realistic drawing textures and sound effects.
-The music and voice work in the app was done by two-time Grammy® Award winning recording artists Cathy Fink and Marcy Marxer, who have also performed and produced most of HWT’s kid’s music.
+The music and voice work in the app was done by two-time Grammy® Award winning recording artists Cathy Fink and Marcy Marxer, who have also performed and produced most of LWT’s kid’s music.